 Scottish cities such as Glasgow, Edinburgh and Dundee tend to attract first-time visitors, but there’s so much more to see beyond.
 The wilds of the north have an irresistible lure and a near-mythic reputation.
 The 500mi (805km) coastal route starts and ends at Inverness Castle, doing a lap of what locals call the Black Isle.
 Hire a car or, even better, your own modern mobile home, and head to John O’Groats, the most northerly tip of the UK, and visit pretty Applecross village where you can see across to Skye.
 There’s superb scenery along the way.
 Take a detour south of Inverness to Loch Ness at the start or end of your trip, and you might have a chance of sighting the fabled monster.

 Another iconic American road trip, for this one you really need to get yourself a convertible.
-Also known as Highway One, the route runs from San Francisco in the north to San Diego, but the best stretch to see is Big Sur, where the Santa Lucia Mountains create an intense and dramatic backdrop to the coast.
-Pretty Carmel and Monterey, made famous by John Steinbeck in Grapes of Wrath, are well worth a visit.
+Also known as Highway One, the route runs from San Francisco south to San Diego, but the best stretch to see is Big Sur, where the Santa Lucia Mountains create an intense and dramatic backdrop to the coast.
+Pretty Carmel and Monterey, made famous by John Steinbeck in The Grapes of Wrath, are well worth a visit.
 The hit HBO series Big Little Lies is set in the area, too, and the opening credits alone have brought fans here on a pilgrimage.
 If you want to travel in style and save on accommodation, hire an RV in San Fran to call home for the duration of your trip.

 We had to include one alpine route, but the competition is tough.
 This epic road trip takes in multiple mountain passes, incredible scenery and the end point is the stunning French Riviera.
 If you tackle it in the opposite direction, which is best done in summer, you arrive at the shores of Lake Geneva.
 As you can see, whichever way you drive it, this is one of the best road trips in Europe.